AgentGatePay/agentgatepay/README.md

 - Active support and rapid iteration

 **4. Our Effort**
-We've spent months building:
-- Two novel protocols (AP2, x402)
+- Use of two novel protocols (Google AP2, Coinbase x402)
 - Multi-chain blockchain integration
 - Security infrastructure for agent protection
 - Complete API with 24+ endpoints